 Mean score of companies in the Pre-Prepared Foods industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Italian Food Magazine currently does not report any carbon emissions data, as there are no available figures for emissions in kg CO2e.
+The Italian Food Magazine currently does not have available carbon emissions data, as indicated by the absence of specific figures.
 Additionally, there are no documented reduction targets or climate pledges in place.
-This lack of specific emissions data and commitments suggests that the organisation may still be in the early stages of developing a comprehensive climate strategy.
-As the industry increasingly prioritises sustainability, it is essential for The Italian Food Magazine to establish clear climate commitments and reduction initiatives to align with global standards and expectations.
+This lack of data suggests that the organisation may still be in the early stages of developing a comprehensive climate strategy or reporting framework.
+As the industry increasingly prioritises sustainability, it is essential for The Italian Food Magazine to establish clear climate commitments and reduction initiatives to align with global standards.
+Engaging with frameworks such as the Science Based Targets initiative (SBTi) could provide a structured approach to setting measurable emissions reduction goals in the future.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.